 Now, the applied voltage signal reverses the polarity, and the applied voltage rises from zero to peak value in the opposite direction.
-This again starts charging the capacitor, increasing the voltage across the capacitor equal and opposite to peak voltage (in reverse direction) and reducing the current through the capacitor from peak value to zero.
+This again starts charging the capacitor, increasing the voltage across the capacitor equal and opposite to peak voltage (in the reverse direction) and reducing the current through the capacitor from peak value to zero.
 So, at a 270° phase angle of the applied voltage signal (3/4 of the signal frequency), the voltage across the capacitor has raised to a peak value with opposite polarity, and current through the capacitor flowing in the opposite direction drops to zero from peak value (in the reverse direction).

-Now as the applied voltage drops from peak value to zero in reverse polarity, a current flows through the capacitor in positive direction rising from zero to a peak value, and the voltage across the capacitor (in reverse polarity) drops from peak value to zero.
+As the applied voltage drops from peak value to zero in reverse polarity, a current flows through the capacitor in a positive direction rising from zero to a peak value, and the voltage across the capacitor (in reverse polarity) drops from peak value to zero.
 This discharges the capacitor.
-So, at a 360° phase angle of the applied voltage signal (completion of one cycle of AC signal), the voltage across the capacitor has again dropped to zero, discharging the capacitor and the current through the capacitor has again raised to the peak value in a positive direction.
+So, at a 360° phase angle of the applied voltage signal (completion of one cycle of AC signal), the voltage across the capacitor has again dropped to zero, discharging the capacitor, and the current through the capacitor has again raised to the peak value in a positive direction.
 The AC response of a capacitor can be illustrated through the following signal diagram:

 The signal behavior of a capacitor can be summarized as follows:

-5) In an AC circuit or in response to an AC signal, the current through the capacitor always leads voltage across it by 90°.
+5) In an AC circuit or response to an AC signal, the current through the capacitor always leads voltage across it by 90°.
 The current through the capacitor depends upon not only capacitance and the rate of change of voltage but also the frequency of the applied signal.